jhupiterz/research-analytics/README.md

 2. Restrained accessibility
 3. Low prioritisation

+### 1.3 Time frame

+While the impactfulness and accessibility of research may be adressed on a relatively short timescale (months to few years), prioritising research is a much longer-term objective (>5 years).

 --------------------------------------------------------------------------------------------------------------------------------------
 <h2 align = "center" style="font-size:32px"> 🎯 - 🎯 - 🎯</h2>
 <h2 align = "center" style="font-size:32px"> 2.
 Project goal  </h2>